whiteboardgirl/econectar/README.md

-This is a simultion for stingless hive temperature.
+This is a simulation for stingless hive temperature.